Configure Exchange Server public folders for a hybrid deployment

 How do I know this worked?

-Log on to Outlook for a user who is in Exchange Online and perform the following public folder tests:
+Next, log on to Outlook with the credentials of an Exchange Online user and perform the following public folder tests: